Thank you for coming back and “digesting” what I have already written. As always, a review will help to get started.

 There are two fuels used by the horse to create energy: glucose and ketones.
 These fuels are used by the mitochondria within the cells to produce energy (electrons).

 There are tens to tens of thousands of mitochondria within every cell whose purpose is to convert the fuels into energy.

-Ketones produced from cellulose digestion is relatively excellent at producing energy yielding no waste that needs to be cleaned up.
+Ketones produced from cellulose digestion are relatively excellent at producing energy-yielding no waste that needs to be cleaned up.
 It travels unimpeded through the body and into the cells assuring its delivery to the mitochondria.

 When mitochondria become overworked they become weak and eventually die.
 When this happens to a majority of mitochondria in a majority of cells within body systems, the horse becomes ill.

 Feed the gut bacteria correctly and they in turn will feed the mitochondria correctly and the horse will remain healthy.
 Most older horse owners will tell you of horses turned out onto the pasture all winter and come spring, they were the healthiest horses ever seen.
 The next blog will discuss carbohydrate dependency and how to go about giving these mitochondria some life support which will help your horse become the healthiest looking horses you have seen.